andywiecko/ECS/README.md

 ## Systems Manager

-System Manager is responsible for populating the `World.SystemRegistry` with all target system instances.
+The `SystemManager` is responsible for populating the `World.SystemRegistry` with all target system instances.
-Default active status of given system type can be set there, as well as, given system status can be changed during runtime.
+Default active status of a given system type can be set there, as well as, given system status can be changed during runtime.

-Below there is a figure of `SystemsManager` editor.
-Selected asset is directly fetched from test assembly.
+In the figure below one can find the `SystemsManager` editor.
+The selected asset is directly fetched from the test assembly.

 ![systems-manager](Documentation~/system-manager-editor.png)

 ## Entities

 Entities are just `MonoBehaviour`s to which one attaches the components.
-To derive new entity implement the abstract `Entity` class.
+To derive a new entity implement the abstract `Entity` class.

 ```csharp
 public class MyEntity : Entity